PyChina/weekly/content/Issue/issue-378.md

 - [Pip 决定前前兼容 Python 2.x](https://pycoders.com/link/2050/web)
     + PYPA.IO

-“pip will continue to ensure that it runs on Python 2.7 after the CPython 2.7 EOL date.
+"pip will continue to ensure that it runs on Python 2.7 after the CPython 2.7 EOL date.
 Support for Python 2.7 will be dropped, if bugs in Python 2.7 itself make this necessary (which is unlikely) or Python 2 usage reduces to a level where pip maintainers feel it is OK to drop support.
-The same approach is used to determine when to drop support for other Python versions.”
+The same approach is used to determine when to drop support for other Python versions."

 (`是也乎:`